PdxCodeGuild/IntroToProgramming/labs/lab05-emoticon.md

 ## Advanced Version 2

-Give the user the option choose each part of the emoticon's face.
+Ask the user if they want to choose each part of the face.
+If they do, let the user choose that part of the face.
+If they don't, randomly generate that part.

 ## Advanced Version 3